Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Equations and numerical method

-Significant digits are determined by calculating some particular value using two values of $N$ in \eqref{eq:basis} sufficiently far apart, keeping digits that are common between the two calculations.
+Significant digits for $\lambda$ are determined by calculating some particular value using two values of $N$ in \eqref{eq:basis} sufficiently far apart, keeping digits that are common between the two calculations.
 For more details, please refer to \cite{fortuna2021}.

 The code we have used is implemented in a \texttt{Mathematica} package we call \texttt{SpectralBP}.
 This Bernstein spectral implementation and all its unappreciated advantages are fully described in \cite{fortuna2021}.
-It is publicly available and may be found at https://github.com/slashdotfield/SpectralBP.
+A summary of its advantages and disadvantages is feature in Sec.
+V therein.

+As an example, the Bernstein basis has a special property where a general class of mixed boundary conditions may decouple a set of coefficients $c_k$, and may be solved independently of the differential equation.
+This leads to many computational conveniences (enumerated in \cite{fortuna2021}), such as the exact satisfaction of boundary conditions such as \eqref{eq:TIRBC} and the reduction of the size of the matrix equation \eqref{eq:matrixequation}.

+In contrast, the boundary conditions do not generally decouple a set of coefficients for other basis polynomials such as Chebyschev polynomials, and the algebraic equations which the boundary conditions impose on the set of coefficients must be solved with the differential equation as in a tau method.
+Because of the limitations of floating point arithmetic, these boundary conditions will not be generally exactly satisfied as well, unless special measures are implemented.